lucylai96/lucylai96.github.io/ucsd.md

 - **Feedback goes both ways** 🔁 — You’ll receive meaningful feedback on your work, and I’ll ask for your feedback to keep improving the course.
 - **You belong here** 🌈 — No matter your background or identity, I want you to feel welcome, heard, and supported in class.
 I'm committed to doing whatever I can to help every student succeed and grow.

 It’s one thing to hear about my teaching from me, but it's often more helpful to hear from my students themselves!
-[Here’s a summary of my official teaching evaluations and student comments](https://lucylai.com/files/ucsd/lai_teaching_excellence.pdf) from every course I've taught or TA'ed.
+[Here’s a summary of my teaching evaluations and student comments](https://lucylai.com/files/ucsd/lai_teaching_excellence.pdf) from courses I've taught or TA'ed.

 If you're curious about all the details of my teaching philosophy, you can check out my full [teaching statement](https://lucylai.com/files/ucsd/lai_teaching_statement.pdf) (which is what I used to apply to this job!)